Device-Native Autonomous Agents for Privacy-Preserving Negotiations: System Architecture

 Figure~\ref{fig:workflow} illustrates the eight-step Agentic AI workflow that governs negotiation behavior.
 The process begins with users defining negotiation objectives in the \textbf{Goal Initiation}, where target price ranges and acceptable tradeoffs are specified.
 In the subsequent \textbf{Guardrails} phase, these goals are validated against policy constraints to ensure adherence to budget limits and regulatory compliance.

-In the \textbf{Context Expansion}, relevant information is retrieved from both short-term memory (STM) and long-term memory (LTM).
-STM stores the current negotiation state, whereas LTM contains records of past transactions, learned preferences, and domain-specific knowledge.
-The \textbf{Intent Understanding} interprets the negotiation goal within this expanded context, identifies the negotiation type, and anticipates counterparty expectations.
+\textbf{Context Expansion} retrieves information from short-term memory (STM), such as the current negotiation state, and long-term memory (LTM), including past transactions, preferences, and domain knowledge. \textbf{Intent Understanding} interprets the negotiation goal within this context, identifies the negotiation type, and anticipates the counterparty's expectations.

 During \textbf{Adaptive Planning}, the overarching negotiation goal is decomposed into actionable sub-goals, and a multi-stage negotiation strategy is formulated.
 The planner assesses strategic approaches, such as aggressive opening offers, incremental concessions, and package deals that combine multiple terms.
 In the \textbf{Autonomous Execution }phase, the selected strategy is implemented by the action controller, which exchanges offers with counterparty agents through the Tool Hub.